 Logitech Soundman Games

 There isn't a ton of available information about this card online.
-It seems to be a functional enough, but relatively unexciting, SoundBlaster Pro clone.
+It seems to be a quite functional, but relatively unexciting, SoundBlaster Pro clone.
+This isn't a bad thing.

 The Soundman Games consists of a MediaVision MVD1208 chip, an OPL3, Sony CD-ROM controller, and a Joystick/MPU port.
 I do not have a Sony 34-pin CD drive to test the CD-ROM interface.
 I can't find any information about the MVD1208 online.
 I can only assume it is some sort of 8-bit version of the MVD1216 (Jazz 16) chip.
 This is also not the same chip as the earlier SB 1.x compatible Thunderboard.